Ways to Use Cranberries

 However you think to use them, cranberries are sure to add color and significant nutrition to all of your tasty creations!

 Prepared by Heather Armstrong, homemaker, and Charles Armstrong, Cranberry Professional, University of Maine Cooperative Extension.
 2007.
-Revised: December 2009.
+Updates: 2009 and 2019.